 1.A.
-By reading or using any part of this Project Gutenberg[TM] electronic work, you indicate that you have read, understand, agree to and accept all the terms of this license and intellectual property (trademark/copyright) agreement.
-If you do not agree to abide by all the terms of this agreement, you must cease using and return or destroy all copies of Project Gutenberg[TM] electronic works in your possession.
-If you paid a fee for obtaining a copy of or access to a Project Gutenberg[TM] electronic work and you do not agree to be bound by the terms of this agreement, you may obtain a refund from the person or entity to whom you paid the fee as set forth in paragraph 1.E.8.
+By reading or using any part of this Project GutenbergTM electronic work, you indicate that you have read, understand, agree to and accept all the terms of this license and intellectual property (trademark/copyright) agreement.
+If you do not agree to abide by all the terms of this agreement, you must cease using and return or destroy all copies of Project GutenbergTM

-1.B.
+- 1.B.
 "Project Gutenberg" is a registered trademark.
 It may only be used on or associated in any way with an electronic work by people who agree to be bound by the terms of this agreement.
 There are a few things that you can do with most Project GutenbergTM electronic works even without complying with the full terms of this agreement.
 See paragraph 1.C below.
 There are a lot of things you can do with Project GutenbergTM electronic works if you follow the terms of this agreement and help preserve free future access to Project GutenbergTM electronic works.
-See paragraph 1.E below.

-1.C.
-The Project Gutenberg Literary Archive Foundation ("the Foundation" or PGLAF), owns a compilation copyright in the collection of Project Gutenberg[TM] electronic works.
+See paragraph 1.E below. - 1.C.
+The Project Gutenberg Literary Archive Foundation ("the Foundation" or PGLAF), owns a compilation copyright in the collection of Project GutenbergTM electronic works.
 Nearly all the individual works in the collection are in the public domain in the United States.
 If an individual work is unprotected by copyright law in the United States and you are located in the United States, we do not claim a right to prevent you from copying, distributing, performing, displaying or creating derivative works based on the work as long as all references to Project Gutenberg are removed.
-Of course, we hope that you will support the Project Gutenberg[TM] mission of promoting free access to electronic works by freely sharing Project Gutenberg[TM] works in compliance with the terms of this agreement for keeping the Project Gutenberg[TM] name associated with the work.
-You can easily comply with the terms of this agreement by keeping this work in the same format with its attached full Project Gutenberg[TM] License when you share it without charge with others.
+Of course, we hope that you will support the Project GutenbergTM mission of promoting free access to electronic works by freely sharing Project GutenbergTM works in compliance with the terms of this agreement for keeping the Project GutenbergTM name associated with the work.
+You can easily comply with the terms of this agreement by keeping this work in the same format with its attached full Project GutenbergTM License when you share it without charge with others. - 1.D.

-1.D.
 The copyright laws of the place where you are located also govern what you can do with this work.
 Copyright laws in most countries are in a constant state of change.
-If you are outside the United States, check the laws of your country in addition to the terms of this agreement before downloading, copying, displaying, performing, distributing or creating derivative works based on this work or any other Project Gutenberg[TM] work.
-The Foundation makes no representations concerning the copyright status of any work in any country other than the United States.

-1.E.
-Unless you have removed all references to Project Gutenberg:
+If you are outside the United States, check the laws of your country in addition to the terms of this agreement before downloading, copying, displaying, performing, distributing or creating derivative works based on this work or any other Project Gutenberg $^{\text{TM}}$ work.
+The Foundation makes no representations concerning the copyright status of any work in any country other than the United States. - 1.E.
+Unless you have removed all references to Project Gutenberg: - 1.E.1.

-1.E.1.
 The following sentence, with active links to, or other immediate access to, the full Project Gutenberg[TM] License must appear prominently whenever any copy of a Project Gutenberg[TM] work (any work on which the phrase "Project Gutenberg" appears, or with which the phrase "Project Gutenberg" is associated) is accessed, displayed, performed, viewed, copied or distributed: